Skip to content

 History showcases some of the greatest reminders of where we came from.
 Many people new to the area don’t know the deep history in the area ties back to some of the originating families that chose this area back in the early 1700s.

-In 1701, East and West Jersey’s 4th Governor Col. Andrew Hamilton and Proprietors wanted to settle the East Jersey province and appointed John Harrison for that purpose.
+In 1701, East and West Jersey’s 4th Governor, Col. Andrew Hamilton, and the Proprietors wanted to settle the East Jersey province and appointed John Harrison for that purpose.
 Harrison made large purchases from the Lenni Lenape Indian tribe.
-As many have read, the area was purchased by John Harrison, agent of King James II, from Chief Nowenoik of the Lenapes, a real estate package of 3,000 acres for the equivalent of $50.
+As many have read, John Harrison, agent of King James II, purchased the area from Chief Nowenoik of the Lenapes, a real estate package of 3,000 acres for the equivalent of $50.

-Note: a map of Harrison’s purchase is said to be at the New Jersey Historical Society.
-John Harrison had been living in Rocky Hill, New Jersey at the time of the signing.
+Note: A map of Harrison’s purchase is said to be at the New Jersey Historical Society.
+At the time of the signing, John Harrison had been living in Rocky Hill, New Jersey.

 Seven Early Settlers